PrathibhaSithu/Wanna-go-out-with-me-/README.md

 # 💖 Wanna Go Out With Me 💖

-Welcome to **"Will You Be My Valentine?"**, a fun and interactive web page designed to bring smiles and laughter! 🎉
+Welcome to **"Wanna Go Out With Me ?"**, a fun and interactive web page designed to bring smiles and laughter! 🎉

 ## 🌟 Project Overview
 This project is a playful way to ask someone out in a cute and engaging manner.
 The webpage features an adorable **Bugcat Capoo** GIF and two buttons – **"Yes"** and **"No"** – but there's a twist! 😆